-4. Supervisors should require mortgage insurers to build long-term capital buffers and reserves during the troughs of the underwriting cycle to cover claims during its peaks.
+4. Supervisors should require mortgage insurers to build long-term capital buffers and reserves during the valleys of the underwriting cycle to cover claims during its peaks.

 Long term capital buffers are needed in dealing with the tail event losses of MI.
 MI tends to have a relatively consistent level of risk for many years, and then is subject to (typically short) extreme tail events creating much worse loss experience.
 This cyclicality then repeats over a long cycle.
-In the United States for example, approximately 75 years had elapsed between two severe financial crises; however, less severe cycles of 10 to 20 years are common in many countries.
+In the US for example, it was about 75 years between the two worst events; however, less severe cycles of 10 to 20 years are common in many countries.
 Higher capital standards in normal times will provide additional resources to mitigate the effect of the serious downturns when they occur.